fassko/fassko.github.io/Content/blog/swiftui-tabview.md

 Let's go over the code above step by step.

-Firstly we are using the `VStack` views with a `Button` inside that will select the next tab or the last the first accordingly.
+Firstly we are using the `VStack` views with a `Button` inside to select the next tab or the last the first accordingly.

 Then we are using the `tag` modifier for each of the tab items.
-We are using `Int` value type to keep track of the current selected tab.
-We are not limited to the `Int` value type which conforms to `Hashable` protocol, but we can use our own type if we want to.
-For sake of simplicity we are using the `Int` this time.
+We are using the `Int` value type to keep track of the currently selected tab.
+We are not limited to the `Int` value type, which conforms to the `Hashable` protocol, but we can use our type if we want to.
+For the sake of simplicity, we are using the `Int` this time.

 ![Select current tab programmatically](/assets/swiftui-tabview/swiftui-tabview-selected-programmatically.gif)

 ## Customize TabView

 Sadly there isn't much how we can customize the `TabView` in SwiftUI.
-We can change the image and title for the tabs but that is quite understandable.
+We can change the image and title for the tabs, but that is quite understandable.

 We can change the default accent color.
-Let's change it to the purple color.
+Let's change it to purple color.

 ```
 TabView {